inBeat/inbeat-website/content/top-influencers/instagram/food/italy/milan/_index.md

 ---
-title: Top 10 Food Instagram Influencers In Milan In 2023
+title: Top 10 Food Instagram Influencers In Milan In 2024
 description: >-
-  Find top food Instagram influencers in Milan in 2023.
-Most popular hashtags: #milano #milan #food #foodporn.
+  Find top food Instagram influencers in Milan in 2024.
+Most popular hashtags: #milano #foodporn #food #milanofood.
 platform: Instagram
-hits: 257
+hits: 266
 text_top: Discover the top-rated Instagram influencers on inBeat.
-text_bottom: Our search engine holds 257 Instagram influencers like this in Milan, Italy for you to work with.
+text_bottom: Our platform aggregates 266 Instagram influencers like this in Milan, Italy for you to work with.
 profiles:
   - username: "tasty.mi"
     fullname: >-